Suzanne was told she didn’t belong in the gym

 "After I finished Year 12, I started going to the gym.
 I found that really challenging because I’ve always been a smaller frame.
 And I used to get told, “Why are you at the gym?
 You’re too thin.”

 And Suzanne never thought she would go to university.

 A year after graduating from high school and doing odd jobs, I wanted to do more with my life.

 Suzanne’s choice of study?
 A Bachelor of Exercise and Sport Science, naturally.

-I wanted to pursue physiotherapy because I had a lot of help from physiotherapists in the past and I really enjoy learning about the human body and I want to be able to help people.
+I wanted to pursue physiotherapy because I had a lot of help from physiotherapists in the past.
+I really enjoy learning about the human body and I want to be able to help people.

 “I want to do rehabilitation work as well as some sports work with local rugby teams.
 I currently am involved with a local team and seeing the physiotherapists there helping the boys to be their best is just inspirational.
 I want to be able to give something back to the community,” added Suzanne.